asopinka/botanalytics/README.md

 It's really simple!

-First, in your `bot.js` file, include this module and initialize it with your Bot Analytics token.
+First, in your `bot.js` file, include this module and initialize it with your botanalytics token.

 ```
 var botanalytics = require('botanalytics')(TOKEN).slack;